Azure-Samples/AzureStackHCI/README.md

 ## Download training resources

-Follow these steps to download training resources.
+Follow these steps to download the SDN training resources.

 ### Download a single file